Satan Says

 45th Anniversary Edition

-This 45th anniversary hardback collector’s edition of the bestselling debut collection of poetry by Sharon Olds includes a new interior design and an introduction by Diane Seuss.
-Satan Says received the inaugural San Francisco Poetry Center Award in 1980.
+This 45th anniversary hardcover deluxe edition of the bestselling debut collection of poetry by Sharon Olds now includes an introduction by Diane Seuss.
+Satan Says was originally published in the Pitt Poetry Series in 1980 and received the inaugural San Francisco Poetry Center Award.

 September, 2025